cloudedbats/cloudedbats_wurb/doc/Software installation - WURB version 2017.1.md

-# Software installation - WURB version 2017.2
+# Software installation - WURB version 2017-sept.

 This guide describes how to install the CloudedBats-WURB, Wireless Ultrasonic Recorder for Bats, on a Raspberry Pi 3 B or Raspberry Pi Zero W. The user of this guide should be familiar with the Linux operating system and the Raspberry Pi computer.
 If not, please contact me to get a link to an already prepared disk image file for download.

+The installation process is exactly the same for Raspberry Pi 3 B and Raspberry Pi Zero W. It is possible to move the Micro-SD card between the two models after the installation.

 ### Download Raspbian Stretch Light.